avery-gfs/classes25/shared/ai-policy.md

 whether they be your peers, tutorials, documentation, or AI tools -- in a way that furthers your learning is an important part of becoming an effective programmer.
-I think that using AI as a learning tool, rather than a give-me-the-answer tool, is a particularly hard for new software developers to pull off.
+I think that using AI as a learning tool, rather than a give-me-the-answer tool, is particularly hard for new software developers to pull off.
 I hope that this new guidance will promote deeper understanding of our subject while preparing students for real-world software work.